 We collect, treat and deliver water to the cities of Lower Hutt, Porirua, Upper Hutt and Wellington.
 At current estimates of population growth, we will reach our supply limit within two to three years.
 Some enhancements, costing up to \$6 million, will provide a solution for a few years.
-Consequently, this Plan provides for investigative work on a major new water source, potentially costing up to \$102 million.
+Consequently, this Plan provides for investigative work and a major new water source, potentially costing up to \$102 million.
 We will have the costs refined in about a year.

-Whatever source is chosen, construction will, undoubtedly, be costly.
-If people reduce their water consumption, a new water source may not be required so soon - or perhaps not at all.
+However, if people reduce their water consumption, a new water source may not be required so soon.
 The water supply growth rate is about one percent a year, so reducing consumption by one percent a year through using water more wisely will put off the need for a new water source.